“I took a deep breath and listened to the old brag of my heart. I am, I am, I am.” - Sylvia Plath, The Bell Jar

 And, before I left the hospital, the team determined that giving me a PleurX was my best bet for now, to keep the fluid from accumulating so much again.
 Don't know what a PleurX is?
 No worries, neither did I until they (surgically) shoved a catheter tube into my side - wedging it into the pleural lining around my lungs - coiled it up, and put a big bandage over it.
 Every few days, Sean unwraps the bandage and unfurls the tubing.
 Then, he hooks it up to a jar that looks kind of like a vase you might put on your mantel.
 But, it's not... apparently it's some negative pressure device that sucks the cranberry juice-looking fluid out of the lining.

-I had to wear a serious mask every time
+I had to wear a serious mask every time I left my room to see the pulmonologists |

 For the next week, Sean and I stayed with my folks in the house I grew up in outside Chicago.
 As I was recovering, I didn't want to/really couldn't fly to Colorado, and I had another immunotherapy infusion coming up at Northwestern.
 Three weeks passed overall, with us making our home base with my parents.
 Their hospitality and generosity is boundless, and I'm thankful for their love.
 Finally, after this past Monday's pembrolizumab infusion - which went well overall and included a shot of Xgeva to help strengthen my bones - I was cleared to fly without an oxygen tank.
 Sean and I took a red eye flight back to Colorado.
 Our 16-year-old kitty Lizzie was elated to have us home; she'd been terrorizing our cat sitter and friends for several days with upset tummy issues.